-K. CA Municipal Obligations
+J. CA Municipal Obligations

-Registered state warrants or municipal notes or bonds of this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state, including debt issued by the University of California with a maximum maturity of five years or less and not to exceed 30% of the pool, 5% aggregate.
+Registered state warrants or municipal notes or bonds of this state, including bonds payable solely out of the revenues from a revenue-producing property owned, controlled, or operated by the state or by a department, board, agency, or authority of the state.
+Investments under this subdivision shall be rated "AA" or higher by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
+Such investments shall have a maximum security of five years or less, and shall not exceed 30% of the pool, 5% per issuer.
+The foregoing investments shall be limited to the General Obligation (GO) bonds, Tax & Revenue Anticipations Notes (TRANs), or other debt, which is issued by the state of California, the University of California Regents or the California State University Regents.